NIEM Pune students put up two great shows

 Sairaj Barawkar and Jazzlynn Fernandes won the Mr. and Ms. University Titles respectively.
 Gautam Parmar and Nikita Girase won the first runner-up, whereas Sourabh Maloo and Yadnyee Nawathe won the second runner-up with Vidhi Vijayvergiya winning the Special Award.

-Subcategory winners for MMU were Mr. Photogenic - Surya Singh, Ms. Photogenic - Srishty Verma, Ms. Smile - Aishwarya Iyer, Mr. Robust - Shubham Tingre, Ms. Ten - Aishwarya Anatha, Audience Choice - Faisal Habib and Shivani Waghmale.
+Subcategory winners for MMU were Photogenic - Surya Singh, Photogenic - Srishty Verma, Smile - Aishwarya Iyer, Robust - Shubham Tingre, Ten - Aishwarya Anatha, Audience Choice - Faisal Habib and Shivani Waghmale.

 Upasana Joseph, Shreyans Sanghvi and Swapnil Raste were felicitated for their continuous support for the event.
 MMU contestants were trained by the magical and extremely creative team of Terence Anthony, Sandeep Dharma, Chetan Agarwal and Jitesh Patil, who transformed ordinary aspiring young boys and girls into the most elegant contestants.
 The show received extensive support from their sponsors - MK LED Wall, Balraj and Salman Production, Elegance by Sanjay Jaju, Sandeep Dharma's Runway House, Trinity Studio Performing Arts, Jitesh Patil's Photography, Bandhan by Darshan Somani, Aspire India, Lakme Academy, Third Bell Entertainment, Imparavel Events, Gatha Events, Our Vision Events, Urban Kadai, Mavericus Events, Event Dynamic, Zeus Entertainment, Vogue Culture, and Oskar Entertainment.